2025 Allegheny County Council election

 The 2025 Allegheny County Council election will be held on November 4, 2025, to elect eight members to the Allegheny County Council.
 Primary elections were held on May 20, 2025.

 At-large (special)

 The special election for the at-large seat was scheduled following the appointment of Mike Embrescia to the council.
 As one party cannot hold both at-large seats, it was originally expected that Embrescia would be unopposed in the general election.
 Following the candidacy of Alex Rose, the Republican Party challenged the requirement to hold the special election.

 An Allegheny County Common Pleas judge ruled on June 4 that the election would go on as planned.
 The decision was appealed to the Commonwealth Court of Pennsylvania, where the ruling was again upheld.
 Embrescia then appealed to ruling to the Supreme Court of Pennsylvania in August, where the Supreme Court again upheld the ruling.

-If elected, Rose would essentially be a Democratic voice on the council, as he has previously worked on campaigns for Democratic Party candidates.
+After the election, Rose is essentially a Democratic voice on the council, as he has previously worked on campaigns for Democratic Party candidates.